rish987/trackswitch-manuform/README.md

 (if it doesn't, which probably means you didn't use enough glue or didn't place it correctly, use your pliers to pull out the hot glue and try again).

-On the right side, leave the trackswitch socket dangling for now, you will install that after the trackswitch has been moutned.
+On the right side, leave the trackswitch socket dangling for now, you will install that after the trackswitch has been mounted.
 After all is said and done, you will have something like this:

 ![Spaghetti](images/spaghetti.png)